MicrosoftDocs/windows-powershell-docs/docset/windows/remotedesktop/set-rdcertificate.md

 ```

 ### -Thumbprint
 This parameter specifies the thumbprint of the certificate to use.
+Currently, it is only available in Windows Server 2019.

 ```yaml
 Type: String